robinmordasiewicz/presentation/presentation.md

 ![F5 Distributed Cloud Bot Defense Gartner Peer Review](./images/gartner-peer-report.png)

-* F5 Distributed Cloud Bot Defense scores higher in Gartner Peer reviews, mostly becuase of the ease of use, since all of the UI and API management is a single consolidated interface.
+* F5 Distributed Cloud Bot Defense scores higher in Gartner Peer reviews, mostly because of the ease of use, since all of the UI and API management is a single consolidated interface.

 ## [F5 Distributed Cloud Bot Defense](https://www.youtube.com/watch?v=qofQozTpqo4)